h57349

 コーヒー、牛乳、生クリーム、バター、チーズ、お菓子、アミノ酸添加の調味料

-Coffee, milk, cream, butter, cheese, sweets, seasonings with added amino acids
+Coffee, milk, fresh cream, butter, cheese, snacks, and seasonings with added amino acids

 WE ARE ACCEPTING WWOOFers